 We are retired farmers in our mid 70’s living in rural Co.
-Down.
-The third member of our family is Buff, our 12 year old cocker spaniel, who loves meeting people.
+Down with our daughter.
+The other member of our family is Buff, our 12 year old cocker spaniel, who loves meeting people.

 Co.
 Down is an area of drumlins (small hills), narrow roads and hedges making it both interesting and beautiful.
 Our farm has views of the Mourne Mountains, The Sperrins and Belfast.
 We have many local National Trust properties, including those used to film The Game of Thrones, nearby.
 Our nearest seaside resort is 40 minutes drive; it is beside a long stretch of beach where you can usually see grey seals, as well as sand dunes with flora and fauna.
 Because of our drumlins we have spectacular views in al directions.